aliyun/terraform-provider-alicloud/website/docs/r/api_gateway_app_attachment.html.markdown

 Provides an app attachment resource.It is used for authorizing a specific api to an app accessing.

-For information about Api Gateway App attachment and how to use it, see [Add specified API access authorities](https://www.alibabacloud.com/help/doc-detail/43673.htm)
+For information about Api Gateway App attachment and how to use it, see [Add specified API access authorities](https://www.alibabacloud.com/help/en/api-gateway/latest/api-cloudapi-2016-07-14-setappsauthorities)

+-> **NOTE:** Available since v1.23.0.

 -> **NOTE:** Terraform will auto build app attachment while it uses `alicloud_api_gateway_app_attachment` to build.